Loveth221/MY-DSA-SQL-PROJECT/README.md

 -----Answer: Product Category = (Technology) --- Sales = $605,426.04

-----Question 2: What are the top 3 and bottom 3 regions in terms of sales------
+ - Question 2: What are the top 3 and bottom 3 regions in terms of sales------

 --Top 3